Diabetes and Menopause: Understanding The Risk

-This is especially true for women with diabetes who are entering perimenopause.
+This is especially true for women with diabetes who are entering the beginning stages of menopause, perimenopause.
 True still and again for pre-diabetic women entering the same life transition.
 Hormones have a whole lot to do with both menopause and diabetes, and it’s baffling at times to navigate new symptoms and identify what they are in your body, in addition to living your busy, awesome life.

 A concern for the undiagnosed

 In 2015, of the 30.3 million adults who had diabetes, 23.1 million were diagnosed, and the remaining 7.2 million were undiagnosed.

 What will serve you through this is your awareness and attention to what is going on in your body.

 If a new diagnosis of diabetes coincides with the onset of menopause, you may be navigating some similar symptoms.
 For instance, you may experience a symptom of foggy thinking both menopausally and diabetically.
 The element to zoom in on might be to determine if and/or when there is a difference in it being a diabetic symptom vs a menopause symptom.
 So much is new, and not much is fun.

 Still, staying informed and aware of symptoms and changes in your body is where your power lies in making good choices and taking good care of yourself.
 We do recommend talking with your doctor and getting your blood sugar levels checked, especially if your risk is higher for diabetes.

 A few of the main symptoms in common

 - Frequent urination: In menopause the frequency for the need to pee can increase.
 Same with diabetes but for different reasons, mostly having to do with kidney function not being able to reabsorb the glucose normally when blood sugar is up.
 Instead, more urine is made, thirst increases, and so, more frequent peeing.